marionlo/100-days-of-code/README.md

 **Today's Progress**: Today I started to learn a little bit more about Typescript, which allow to define the type of a variable (string, number, boolean...), classes with private properties only accessible in the class, or public properties...

+### Day 27: October 29, 2018

+**Today's Progress**: Today was "correct the bug day".
+Worked again with my friend on his dashboard project, had to correct a bug that prevented a form to be submitted because of a JS+Jquery script that was converting option tags in un unordered list and removing my onchange method.
+Had to fix it by appending a click method to my script on the <li>, to submit the form.

+**Thoughts:** Finding the solution to a problem when you code is the best feeling ever!! :) Really enjoyed solving this issue